 It’s also worth considering the level of resolution you want, and how much support you require.

 If you’re new to video editing, then you should choose a tool that comes with plenty of tutorials and native support.
 Don’t waste your money on a PC or software which is too advanced for you to use.
 If you know your video editing needs are simple, then just choose an app that will get the job done!

 So, to recap: the best video editing software will match your needs, your skills, your budget, and your laptop.
-If you invest in high-calibre software, you’ll need a high-powered laptop to accommodate it.
-For professional video editors who work with a lot of editing programmes, that makes sense.
+If you invest in high-caliber software, you’ll need a high-powered laptop to accommodate it.
+For professional video editors who work with a lot of editing programs, that makes sense.

 However, if you’re a new user, budget-conscious, or creating fairly short content, then you’re better off with web-based apps.
 Video editing apps like InVideo offer most of the tools you need, without taking up space on your hard drive.
 They’re also more affordable and come with a lot of background support.